altaica/erlex/docs/cohort.md

 # Cohort

-A minimal distributed [Erlang/OTP] application.
+A minimalist demonstration of failover in a distributed OTP application running on a 2 node cluster.

 Copyright 2017 Phil Dempster